inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 affected by a possible tsunami in Maumere (when it happened during the school hours).
 |project_name| has been developed as a QGIS plugin to enable end users to not
-only complete an InaSAFE analysis, but to also analysis the result using the suite of QGIS tools that are available.
+only complete an |project_name| analysis, but to also analysis the result using the suite of QGIS tools that are available.
 The software has been designed as a simple user interface in a hope that disaster managers and end users can easily use |project_name| for creating impact maps to inform contingency planning.